Who Are the Caregivers?

 Minority and Low-Income Caregivers

 Minority and low-income caregivers may face additional challenges.
-Forty-one percent of single African American women ages 65+ are poor; for elderly Hispanic women the poverty rate is 49%.45 For these caregivers, accessing paid sources of care may be particularly difficult.
-In fact, lower-income caregivers are half as likely as higher-income caregivers to have paid home health care or assistance available to provide support for and relief from their caregiving functions.46
+The poverty rate for single African American women over the age of 65 is 30.7%, for single Hispanic women it is 40.8% .52 [Updated February 2015] For these caregivers, accessing paid sources of care may be particularly difficult.
+In fact, lower-income caregivers are half as likely as higher-income caregivers to have paid home health care or assistance available to provide support for and relief from their caregiving functions.53

 Support Systems for Women Caregivers